About This Chapter

 Culture & the Physical Environment - Chapter Summary

 Our experienced instructors outline culture and the physical environment in this chapter.
-Review topics including mineral consumption, the formation of soil and the environmental impacts of mineral use.
+Review topics including mineral consumption in developing nations, the formation of soil and the environmental impacts of mineral use.
 This chapter is designed to ensure you can:

 - Explain how developed and developing nations consume minerals differently